SallyConcepcion/SallyConcepcion/README.md

 - 💞️ I’m looking to collaborate on
 -
        Projects that make an impact or
-       at least projects that agreggates to my learning curve
+       projects that contributes to my learning

 - 📫 How to reach me